Heading

 These answers will form the foundations of your company bio.
 Obviously, you don’t want to just reel them off in order - that would be dull!
 Instead, think about how they fit into a narrative.

-mailchimp company bio example
+MailChimp company bio example

 Mailchimp’s short bio covers all the important stuff, like where the business was founded and what the goal of the business is.
 Notice how they write in the third person for a more professional feel.

-Toggl company bio example
+MailChimp company story example

 Toggl features one of our favorite professional bio examples.
 It includes all the important information but in a fun and friendly way.